andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.rst

 Using the Recon-all command
 ********

 We will generate all of the images mentioned above with the command recon-all.
 All the command requires is a T1-weighted anatomical image with good contrast between the white matter and the grey matter.
-If your anatomical image is called subj1_anat.nii, for example, you can run recon-all with the following command:
+If you are in the Cannabis directory, navigate to sub-101's anatomical directory by typing ``cd sub-101/ses-BL/anat``.
+You can then run recon-all with the following command:

 ::

-  recon-all -s subj1 -i subj1_anat.nii -all
+  recon-all -s sub-101 -i sub-101_ses-BL_T1w.nii.gz -all

+The ``-s`` option specifies the subject name, which you can set to whatever you want.
+The ``-i`` option points to the anatomical image that you will analyze; and the ``-all`` option will run all of the preprocessing steps on your data.
+Except for when you are rerunning a recon-all command after :ref:`editing the data <FS_12_FailureModes>`, you will always want to use the ``-all`` option.

+As the command runs, the output will be placed in a directory called SUBJECTS_DIR.
+By default, SUBJECTS_DIR is a variable that points to the directory $FREESURFER_HOME/subjects, in which FREESURFER_HOME is another variable pointing to the directory in which FreeSurfer was installed - such as ``/usr/local/freesurfer``.
+In other words, the output of this recon-all command will be in ``/usr/local/freesurfer/subjects``.

 .. note::